 Adding custom fonts on Squarespace

-This tutorial will show you how add custom fonts on squarespace Squarespace.
-Adding custom fonts is another way of implementing new creattive elements to the design of your site away from the custom Squarespace template provided.
+This tutorial will show you how to add custom fonts on Squarespace.
+Adding custom fonts is another way of implementing new creative elements to the design of your site away from the custom Squarespace template provided.

 Complexity: Easy